 For purposes of this section: “Dedicated Resource Peaking Capability” means the sum of «Customer Name»’s (1) Specified Resources monthly peak amounts, as stated in table(s) in section 2 of Exhibit A and (2) monthly peak Committed Power Purchase Amounts as stated in table(s) in section 3 of Exhibit A.

+For purposes of this section: “Peak TRL for any NLSL” means the sum of the monthly peak amounts, as stated in the table(s) in section 4 of Exhibit A, any Planned NLSL or NLSL of «Customer Name».

 For purposes of this section: “Tier 1 Block Amount” means the Tier 1 Block amounts for the applicable month of the first year of a Rate Period, as listed in section 1.3 of this exhibit.